 In verse 3 Paul points out that he is talking of the Spirit of the living God which represents the Father as dominant.
 In verse 17 he shows that it is the Spirit of the Lord and Lord

 refers to Christ.
 So we understand that it would not be available by Christ's power while He was mortal, but at all other times.
-Christ in the old form would have been available to John the baptist but the New Christ with the experience of mortality (Hebrews 4:14-15) who can comfort us from personal experience, would only be available to him in the flesh while He was a man.
+Christ in the old form would have been available to John the Baptist before Christ's conception but the New Christ with the experience of mortality (Hebrews 4:14-15) who can comfort us from personal experience, would only be available to him in the flesh while He was a man.
 Furthermore the new Spirit, that by the suffering of Christ had earned the Kingdom, would not be available until after His resurrection.
 Thereafter the Spirit would not have been as it was in the wilderness when Christ fasted and Satan claimed to own the world, it would now be a Spirit of power over all the Earth having wrested it from Satan.
-So the Spirit that was with them in the form of Christ was later in them as now in us by the Holy Spirit.
+So the Spirit that was with them in the form of Christ was later in them as is now in us by the Holy Spirit.
+In other words the Holy Spirit during Christ's mortal life was an exceptional situation of having the wholly spiritual Father somehow combine with a fully mortal Christ.
+Furthermore that Christ was constrained by although having bested Satan He had not yet given His life as ransom for humanity.
+That presented certain limitations because He had not yet discharged all of His obligations.

 Why was the Spirit not available?